Looking for the best tankless water heater? You’ve come to the right place.

 - The difference in cost between the two (electric and gas)in the size of water heater you need

-- Desired location to install the water heater
+- Desired location to install

 - Energy costs and forecast of future price of electricity and gas in your area